ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### create_sampling_point(name, id=None, point=(0.0, 0.0, 0.0), direction=(0.0, 0.0, 0.0), locked=False, use_default_reference_direction=True, rosette=None, offset_is_middle=True, consider_coupling_effect=True, solution_set=None)

-Create new Sampling Point
+Create new Sampling Point.

 * **Parameters:**
-  - name: Name of the Sampling Point
+  - name: Name of the Sampling Point.
-  - point: Sampling point
+  - point: Sampling point.
-  - direction: Sampling direction
+  - direction: Sampling direction.
-  - use_default_reference_direction: whether to use the default reference direction for the evaluation
+  - use_default_reference_direction: Whether to use the default reference direction for the evaluation.
-  - rosette: Rosette used for the evaluation of the reference direction
+  - rosette: Rosette used for the evaluation of the reference direction.
-  - offset_is_middle: Specifies the offset of the reference plane used for the CLT analyses
+  - offset_is_middle: Specifies the offset of the reference plane used for the CLT analyses.
-  - consider_coupling_effect: Specifies whether the laminate properties are evaluated considering the coupling effect (B matrix) or not
+  - consider_coupling_effect: Specifies whether the laminate properties are evaluated considering the coupling effect (B matrix) or not.
   - solution_set: Specifies the solution and the set of the element-wise post-processing.
 Note, this must be given as a tuple.
 * **Returns:**
-  The created Sampling Point
+  The created Sampling Point.

 <a id="compolyx.Model.create_scene"></a>